ranjana-r-2/trial-store-effectiveness/README.md

 🛒 Retail Uplift Analysis

-This project is a simulation-based case study provided by Quantium (via Forage), where I analyzed the impact of a new store layout on customer purchasing behavior, specifically focusing on chip sales.
+This project analyzes the impact of a new store layout on customer purchasing behavior, specifically focusing on chip sales.
 Using uplift modeling and data-driven techniques, I identified the effectiveness of the layout change and provided strategic recommendations for business stakeholders.

 📊 Project Objectives
 Analyze historical sales data to measure the impact of a new layout strategy.